isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-acrylic-paint-on-wood/index.md

 ###  3. Fading

 Fading is an act that leads to the original paint layer losing its initial impressiveness with time due to color deterioration.
 Acrylic painted wood fades when exposed to harsh climatic conditions like direct sun insolation or cosmic radiation.
-Low
-- quality acrylic paint fades easily, especially if its not UV
+Low-quality acrylic paint fades easily, especially if its not UV-rays protected.
-- rays protected.
 Your paint layer tends to lose the sparkle and dense color as its exposed to external conditions.

 Fading is more pronounced in dry/arid areas than in a wet and cool environment.
 Indoors wood surfaces (acrylic painted) stay longer without fading than external wood structures. > See Also: > Pump Sprayers for Staining Fences